1993 Bataan gubernatorial recall election

 The 1993 Bataan gubernatorial recall election was held on December 20, 1993 in the province of Bataan, Philippines.
 Former governor Ding Roman defeated incumbent Tet Garcia in the recall election to become governor of Bataan.

-Recall elections in the Philippines
+Electoral system

 Recall elections are allowed by Republic Act No. 7160 or the 1991 Local Government Code of the Philippines.
 A recall can be initiated by a petition of at least 25% of the registered voters in the local government unit (LGU) concerned.
 A resolution from a preparatory recall assembly composed of all of the elected local officials in the LGU concerned is another method of initiating a recall election.
 An official could be subjected to a recall only once during one's term of office, and from one year after the official took office, up to one year before the next regularly scheduled election.

+Provincial governors are elected via first-past-the-post voting.

 Background

 Then congressman Tet Garcia defeated governor Ding Roman in the 1992 gubernatorial election.
 On July 7, 1993, a preparatory recall assembly (PRA) voted to recall Garcia, with 74 affirmative votes out of possible 144 votes, or just two votes more than a majority, citing "loss of confidence."
 The PRA included mostly of people who opposed Garcia, citing as Garcia proponents won't vote to recall anyway, so they were not invited.
 The Commission on Elections (COMELEC) scheduled the recall election on October 11, 1993.
 The COMELEC earmarked at least 7 million pesos for the election, where a total of 266,542 voters were registered for the 1992 election, with Garcia, running under the Nationalist People's Coalition (NPC) getting 95,536 votes, about 15,000 votes more than Roman, who ran under the Laban ng Demokratikong Pilipino (LDP).
 Among the 74 who recalled Garcia, most were either from the LDP or the Liberal Party of congressman Felicito Payumo, while only 7 were from the NPC.

 Garcia sued for relief in the Supreme Court, which granted his petition on September 21 for lack of due process.
 Two days later, Mariveles mayor Oscar de los Reyes moved to recall Garcia again.
 The PRA reconvened in the Balanga town plaza, was attended by pro-Garcia politicians, who walked out of the proceedings.
 The assembly voted to recall Garcia once again, this time with 87 votes in favor, well above the 72 required.

 By November, the COMELEC asked the government 6.4 million pesos for the conduct of the recall election, and it was expecting one or two candidates to challenge Garcia.
 A week later, it ordered all of the candidates to a meeting.
 It was reported that only Roman submitted his candidacy, under the ruling Lakas–NUCD; the commission explained that Garcia is not required to submit his candidacy.